NEW PUMP WAVELENGTH OF 1540 NM BAND FOR LONG WAVELENGTH BAND

 Read More

 In fiber-optic communications, wavelength-division multiplexing (WDM) is a technology which multiplexes a number of optical carrier signals onto a single optical fiber by using different wavelengths (i.
-Each wavelength, or "channel," carries an independent data stream, allowing bandwidths up to 400.
-This makes it possible to scale capacity cost-effectively by using existing infrastructure more efficiently.
+This guide delves into the principles, types, applications, and future trends of WDM.
 We explain the different types of WDM and how WDM-enabled optical networks can help your business.
-WDM assigns unique frequencies of light, each with a specific bandwidth, to different optical.

 Read More